-This history was originally published in connection with the 20th anniversary of ANAB to mark 20 years of accredited management systems certification.
+Note: This history was originally published in connection with the 20th anniversary of ANAB to mark 20 years of accredited management systems certification.
 It was subsequently edited to add some more recent information.

 The next significant event in our chronology took place in 1970.
 The International Organization for Standardization (ISO), whose mission was to put in place product standards, recognized there was another aspect to international standardization: mechanisms for evaluating conformance with standards.
 Consequently, ISO’s Certification Committee (CERTICO) was formed to establish a process to increase confidence that products were being manufactured in conformance with standards.